Cloud Storage Systems

 Emailing users a link to the file in the cloud

-Cloud storage solutions that prioritize availability and make file sharing easy often aren’t as strong on security.
+Cloud storage systems that prioritize availability and make file sharing easy often aren’t as strong on security.
 The reverse is true as well.

 The platform’s performance, reliability, and integrations are all important considerations for any business use case.
 Some enterprise cloud storage platforms monitor user activity and storage and offer reporting capabilities for platform administrators.
-International businesses can find multilingual and multi-currency capabilities on some platforms.
+International businesses can also find multilingual and multi-currency capabilities on some platforms.
+To more easily compare Cloud Storage Systems look for tools that accomplish the following:

 Free Cloud Storage

-Many cloud storage providers offer some amount of storage space for free.
+Many cloud storage systems offer some amount of storage space for free.
 For example, DropBox offers 2GB of free storage, and Google Drive offers 15GB.
-Sometimes providers have a hard limit on free storage.
-Other providers, like Microsoft OneDrive, incentivize more storage with referral programs.
+Sometimes systems have a hard limit on free storage.
+Other systems, like Microsoft OneDrive, incentivize more storage with referral programs.

 Free accounts do not usually include all the features available to paid customers.
 Cloud storage vendors with advanced security features do not usually have free accounts.